10 Ways to Help Reduce Childhood Anxiety and Curb Fear

-Bombings, tornadoes, terrorist alerts, hurricanes, school shootings, super storms have boosted all our jitters lately, but don’t forget our children.
+Capitol insurrection. bombings, terrorist alerts, hurricanes, school shootings, and Pandemics have boosted all our jitters lately, but don’t forget our children.
 I’ve received dozens of parent emails and media calls these past few days asking for advice on how to help calm kids.

 “My son has become so moody and irritable.
 He says nothings wrong, but he’s not the same kid.”

-“My child who always loved school suddenly doesn’t want to go.”
+“My child always loved school but is so scared to go back.”

 And each parent then asks me, “What can I do to help my child?”

 While we all dream that our children will have carefree days, but the truth is our world is unpredictable.
 Scary things do happen.
-We can’t protect our kids from uncertain events.
-And we can’t try to “talk them out of their worry.”
+We can’t protect our kids from uncertain events, and we can’t try to “talk them out of their worry.”
 The fear is real to the child.
+If unrealistic fear and anxiety aren’t tempered, they can affect even young children’s learning and development.
 What does help are giving “tools” to empower the child so he can manage his fears and worries.

 1. Teach kids to monitor scary media consumption

-Images from movies, video games, music videos, Internet websites, and even television news stories can trigger fears or make them even worse.
-So monitor your child’s media exposure and be especially particular about what your child watches closer to bedtime.
+Images from movies, video games, music videos, Internet websites, and late-breaking news stories can trigger fears or make them even worse.
+So monitor your child’s media exposure-especially closer to bedtime.

-Also help your kid learn what to watch that is more relaxing and fear-reducing: comedies!
+Also help your kid learn what to watch that is more relaxing and fear-reducing.
 Have a couple of DVDs that are “giggle-producers” ready for kids to pop in when anxieties increase.
 Doing so will help our kids learn how to monitor their own media diets.

 2. Share worries as a family

 Encourage your child to talk about his fears.
-Putting a worry into words makes the more manageable.
+Putting a worry into words can make it more manageable.
 Your goal is to “catch” her worries early before they blow out of proportion and become full-fledge fears so be sure she knows you will listen.
 You can then not only reassure your child but also clarify any misconceptions and answer questions.

 3. Provide calm support

-Help your child feel safe.
-And don’t undermine the power of your words.
-When your child does confront a fear and hears your comforting, “It will be okay,” (or gets the same message from daddy holding her hand) she will feel more secure that she can deploy in other trying times.
-Your words of support will become a model your child can use himself.
+Help your child feel safe, and don’t undermine the power of your words.
+When your child does confront a fear and hears your comforting voice say,, “It will be okay,” (or gets the same message from Daddy holding her hand) she will feel more secure.
+Your words of support will become a model your child can use.
 Our kids copy how we cope with our fears.
 So be the example of how to handle your own worries that you want your child to copy.

 Also, keep yourself strong.
-Fears are caught by children or passed down.
-Keep your worries or pessimism in check especially during a tragedy or after a trauma.
+Fears are caught by children or passed down, calmness can also be shared.
+Keep your worries or pessimism in check-especially during a tragedy or following a trauma.

 4. Help your child know what to expect

 There are some fears that we can’t protect our kids from and just must be endured.
-And educating your child about the event can clear up misperceptions as well as boost security.
+Educating your child about the event can clear up misperceptions as well as boost security.

 But what about an upcoming event that could be anxiety-producing?
 Here is how you might ease your child’s anxieties about an upcoming hospital stay by helping her know what to expect: You might arrange a hospital tour, read a book such as Franklin Goes to the Hospital to help her talk about her worries, buy a toy doctor’s kit to play with, and suggest she tuck her teddy bear and blanket in her backpack before she leaves.